Notre Dame vs. Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 Virginia Stats and Trends

-- This year, the Cavaliers are winless against the spread when entering a game as an underdog of 5.5 points or more.
+- The Cavaliers have been underdogs by 6.5 points or more one time this season and have not covered the spread once.

-- Virginia's games this season have hit the over four times in eight opportunities (50%).
+- Virginia's games this year have hit the over on four of eight set point totals (50%).

-- Virginia is 5-2 against the spread and 6-2 overall when the team records more than 22.4 points.
+- Virginia is 5-3 against the spread and 6-3 overall when the team picks up over 371.1 yards.

-- In games that Virginia churns out over 371.1 yards, the team is 5-3 against the spread and 6-3 overall.

-- The Cavaliers have 13 giveaways this season, while the Fighting Irish have 17 takeaways .
+- The Cavaliers have turned the ball over 13 times, four fewer times than the Fighting Irish have forced turnovers (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.